Marijuana Grows Indoors with LEDs 101

 - Hydroponics – You can’t use organic nutrients if you choose to grow with hydroponics.

 - Increased Strength While organic fertilizer is better for taste and smell, chemical nutrients increase the potency of your buds

-- Only choice for Hydroponics – since your plants are grown in water these nutrients are less likely to allow bad microorganisms to grow in your water.
+- The only choice for Hydroponics – since your plants are grown in the water these nutrients are less likely to allow bad microorganisms to grow in your water.